Amina Mohamed: Early life and education

-Mohamed was born on 5 October 1961 in Kakamega, Kenya, to an ethnic Somali family.
+Mohamed was born on 5 October 1961 in Kakamega County, Kenya, to an ethnic Somali family.
 She is the eighth of nine siblings.
 Her family belongs to the Dhulbahante clan, and hails from the Sool region in Somalia.
 Mohamed spent her childhood in a modest household in Amalemba, Kakamega, where she passed much of her time reading Sherlock Holmes stories and other detective fiction.
 She later developed a taste for international affairs.

 For her elementary studies, Mohamed attended the Township Primary School in Kakamega and later Butere Girls and Highlands Academy.
 Her mother believed strongly in the importance of education, and would frequently drop by her classes to monitor her performance.
-Upon graduation, Mohamed moved to Ukraine on a scholarship to study at the University of Kiev.
+Upon graduation, Mohamed moved to Ukraine on a scholarship to study at the University of Kyiv.
 She completed the institution's courses, earning a Master of Laws (LLM) in international law.
-Mohamed later obtained a postgraduate diploma (PGDip) in international relations from the University of Oxford.
+Mohamed later obtained a Postgraduate Diploma (PGDip) in international relations from the University of Oxford.
 Through a Fellowship at the United Nations Institute for Training and Research (UNITAR), she also followed several training courses on international law.

 In 2002, Amina married Khalid Ahmed, a fellow Somali to whom she credits a lot of her success.
 The couple have two children and also care for four orphans.

 Mohamed is multilingual, speaking her native Somali as well as English, Russian and Swahili, with a working knowledge of French.

 Career

 Legal advisor roles

 Mohamed began her career in 1985 as a legal officer at the Kenyan Ministry of Local Government.
 Her duties included assessing World Bank projects and tabling municipal by-laws.
 Between 1986 and 1990, Mohamed served as a Legal Advisor in Kenya's Ministry of Foreign Affairs, where she drafted and negotiated various bilateral and international treaties.
 Among these were Bilateral Air Services Agreements with the United Arab Emirates, Oman, Iran and the United Kingdom, as well as the African Convention on the Rights of the Child.
 Although a number of job opportunities overseas were available, Mohamed chose to remain with her parents as her father was ailing.

-From 1990 to 1993, Mohamed acted as a Legal Advisor to Kenya's mission at the UN head office in Geneva, Switzerland.
+From 1990 to 1993, Mohamed served as a Legal Advisor to Kenya's mission at the UN head office in Geneva, Switzerland.
 There, she worked alongside officials from the International Labour Organization, World Health Organization and General Agreement on Tariffs and Trade/World Trade Organization.
 She took a brief sabbatical to pursue higher studies in the UK, before returning to diplomatic service in Geneva.
 In 1997, Mohamed began serving as Legal Advisor to the Kenyan delegation at the UN Security Council.